JustOrgYou/Capstone_project_report/content/docs/Groups/JustOrgYou/Week_1.md

 ### Intoduction

 Many people, especially related to business and educatuion, deal with significant amount of tasks, notes, reminders and also other people.
 Keeping everething in head is complicated task when number of actions overhelm person.
 So, time and task management systems were introduced.
-Nowadays one of the famoust ones is Getting Things Done (GTD further) by David Alen.
+Nowadays one of the famoust ones is "Getting Things Done" (GTD further) by David Allen.

-Now, let's define a couple of words.
-By **GTD** we mean superset of systems, so solving general problem solves any particular.
+Now, let's define a couple of words. **GTD** refers to a superset of systems, so solving general problem solves any particular.
 And by **tasks**, **entry** we assume any action, note and other thing that come from _inside_ or _outside_ of your _brain_.

 #### Abstract GTD system review

 Let's quickly review key points of abstract GTD system:

-- _collect_ all incomming tasks in inbox
+- _Collect_ all incoming tasks in inbox
-- process inbox, _sort_ entries to _N categories_ (originally N = 7)
+- Process inbox, _sort_ entries to _N categories_ (originally N = 7)
   - `TODO`
   - `Waiting`
   - `Someday`